MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/browser-join.md

 ## Things to consider

-The staff member who conducts the visit can share their screen from their Teams desktop, mobile, or web client with an attendee who joins from a mobile browser.
-However, attendees can't share their screen from a mobile browser.
+The staff member who conducts the visit can share their screen from their Teams desktop, mobile, or web client with an attendee who joins from a desktop or mobile browser.
+However, attendees can't share their screen from a desktop or mobile browser.

-> [!NOTE]
-> We're adding more capabilities to the join experience in future releases of Teams, so check back for the most up-to-date information.
-To stay on top of upcoming Teams features, check out the [Microsoft 365 Roadmap](https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=microsoft%2Cteams).

 ## Related articles